Leaflets and audio recordings

 Many people who have been smoking for years and who have tried to quit multiple times have successfully stopped smoking.
 If you do smoke and would like to stop, there are friendly, free and local stop smoking services waiting for you to get in touch.

-The nurse at your Targeted Lung Health Check can put you in touch with these services, you can ask GP or contact NHS Smokefree on 0300 123 1044 or visit www.nhs.uk/smokefree
+The nurse at your lung health check can put you in touch with these services, you can ask GP or contact NHS Smokefree on 0300 123 1044 or visit www.nhs.uk/smokefree

 I want to stop smoking, what local support is there?